navanvliet/navanvliet/book/intro.md

 _Welcome to my website.
 On this page you can find information about me.
 Please note that this website is still being developed._

-I am a PhD candidate at Delft University of Technology researching Multifunctional Quay Walls, specifically in Amsterdam.
+I am a PhD candidate at Delft University of Technology researching inner-city Quay Walls, specifically in Amsterdam.
 I have obtained both a BSc and MSc degree in Civil Engineering, specializing in Structural Engineering.
 On this website you can find information about my education and work experience.
 Furthermore, I have added my personal interests, thereby displaying my significant interest in various sports.

 ## Contact information